Victim of Fraud? You Need To Act Quickly

 If a fraudster got access to your banking information or credit card numbers, there’s a good chance they have access to other accounts.

-Before you go any further, it’s a good idea to change all your passwords and secure your accounts from cyber crime by:
+Before you go any further, it’s a good idea to change all of your passwords and secure your accounts from cyber crime by:

 - Using strong passwords that are at least 10 characters long and combine letters, numbers, symbols, and cases.

-- Setting up a password manager to keep track of all your passwords and alert you of compromised accounts.
+- Setting up a secure password manager to keep track of all your passwords and alert you of compromised accounts.

-- Enabling multi-factor authentication on your accounts.
+- Enabling multi-factor authentication on your accounts (MFA or 2FA).
 This is an added layer of security that requires a special code along with your password.
 While most companies use SMS for sending you these codes, that can be compromised if someone steals your phone.
 Instead, use an authenticator app.

-Once you prepare to report the fraud, you’ll want to gather as much proof as possible.
+With your accounts secured, you’ll want to report the fraud to the proper authorities.
 Depending on your situation, you should collect:

 - Documentation of fraudulent transactions and financial losses.
 Tally up the total amount scammers took from each account, stolen credit cards, etc.

 - Evidence relating to the fraud.
 This includes receipts, loan or credit denials, bank statements, money orders, etc.

 - Identifying contact information that could be used to find the scammers.Think about social media profiles you encountered, unknown phone numbers that sent you fake text messages, etc...
 Take a screenshot of websites selling fraudulent goods or engaging in scams (including the website address).